Whatsapp Icon

 Benign tumours do not grow into or invade surrounding tissues, as opposed to malignant tumours.
 However, benign tumours may often be relatively large.
 They usually do not grow back when removed, while sometimes, malignant tumours do.
 Benign brain tumours may be life-threatening as opposed to other benign tumours elsewhere in the body.

 A malignant tumour develops over time.
-This tumour develops because of several mutations but can vary in the number of mutations present in other types of the tumour.
+This tumour develops because of several mutations but can vary in the number of mutations present in other types of tumour.
 We do not know exactly how many mutations a normal cell takes to become a completely malignant cell, but the number is possibly less than ten.

 CAUSES OF CANCER

-Cancer is one of the world’s fastest-growing illnesses and the second-largest cause of death.
-According to reports, in 2018 cancer accounted for 9.6 million deaths while in the United States an additional 606,880 people died.
+Cancer is one of the world's fastest-growing illnesses and the second-largest cause of death.
+According to reports, in 2018 cancer accounted for 9.6 million deaths while in the United States, an additional 606,880 people died.
 Around one in six deaths worldwide is caused due to cancer.
 By comparison, according to the Indian Medical Research Council (ICMR), more than 1300 Indians die every day from cancer.

 Yet interestingly, evidence shows that cancer is a man-made disease, and it developed largely because of inappropriate eating patterns, lifestyle and nutritional conditions.
 Reports from the WHO (World Health Organization) say that about one-third of cancer deaths are attributed to the five leading behavioural and dietary risks: